Global stocks rebound on cyclical surge, gold edges higher | MarketScreener

-The euro rose versus the dollar on optimism about the possibility of a European Union stimulus package but market participants remained cautious, leading U.S. and euro zone government debt yields to fall.
+The euro rose versus the dollar on optimism about the possibility of a European Union stimulus package, but market participants remained cautious, leading U.S. and euro-zone government debt yields to fall.

-A decline in U.S. consumer prices that showed core inflation remained well under the Federal Reserve's target of 2% tapped Treasury yields down, as did concerns about lockdown restrictions announced Monday in California.
+A decline in U.S. consumer prices that showed core inflation remained well under the Federal Reserve's target of 2% sent Treasury yields lower, as did concerns about the rollback of business reopenings in California announced Monday.

-Europe's broad FTSEurofirst 300 index closed down 0.79% and initially weighed on MSCI's world equity index after a decline overnight in Asian equities.
-The global benchmark index, which tracks shares in 49 nations, turned around 0.14% on a rebounding Wall Street.
+Europe's broad FTSEurofirst 300 index <.FTEU3> closed down 0.79% and initially weighed on MSCI's world equity index <.MIWD00000PUS> after a decline overnight in Asian equities.
+The global benchmark index, which tracks shares in 49 nations, rose 0.53% to 543.54, driven by a rebounding Wall Street.

-Cyclicals outperformed as technology shares were slammed on Wall Street and in Europe, where the tech subsector fell 2.6% in its biggest one-day sell-off in just over a month.
+Cyclicals outperformed as technology shares were slammed in Europe, where the tech subsector <.SX8P> fell 2.6% in its biggest one-day sell-off in just over a month.

-The Dow Jones Industrial Average rose 1.54%, the S&P 500 gained 0.7% and the Nasdaq Composite added 0.1% as Apple rose.
-Nasdaq's gains were limited by declining Amazon.com and Facebook shares.
+The Dow Jones Industrial Average rose 2.13%, the S&P 500 gained 1.34%, and the Nasdaq Composite added 0.94%, reversing early losses on declines in Amazon as Apple rose.

-Technology and tech-related shares sold off and cyclicals rose, including financials, industrials and energy stocks, said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.
+Technology and tech-related shares initially sold off and cyclicals rose, including financials, industrials and energy stocks.

 "Every once in a while cyclicals will outperform.
 These are the most beaten-up securities in the market.
 But they're not the safe trade, which is tech-plus.
-That's where the growth is," Ghriskey said.
+That's where the growth is," Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.

 "But the cyclicals are extremely attractive from a valuation standpoint and an ultimate recovery standpoint.
 They have the most to gain back," he said.